Pay It Forward

 “As I was driving back to the store, I got a phone call from the Police Chief, Peter Dale,” Anne said.
 “He told me that he had someone in his office and that this person wanted to buy my Katrina piece.
 Little did I know, it was Dan Akroyd and he wanted to purchase 500 of them.
 I told him I could definitely handle that.”

-In addition to the lapel pin, Dale designed other jewelry pieces to create an entire New Orleans Louisiana Collection, with which she raised over $175,000 in hurricane relief money.
+In addition to the lapel pin, the expert jewelers ar Anne Dale’s designed other jewelry pieces to create an entire New Orleans Louisiana Collection, with which she raised over $175,000 in hurricane relief money.

 Dale has since established a collection called “Jewelry for a Cause” which features a growing number of jewelry designs that raise money for a variety of non-profit causes.
 Among the pieces featured in that collection are the “I Believe” self-esteem pendant, raising money for the Vascular Birthmark Foundation; the Silver Star of Hope pendant and pin, raising money for various soldiers/veterans organizations; and her next, which is an Autism piece.